Obama highlights climate agenda on tiny Midway

 The White House announced last week that Obama was quadrupling the size of the Papahanaumokuakea marine sanctuary, which includes Midway.

+"It is also spectacular as an ecosystem, and our ability to not just designate but build on this incredible natural beauty that is home to 7,000 marine species, that sees millions of birds, many of them endangered, sea turtles, Hawaiian monk seals, black coral, all sorts of species that in many other places we no longer see, we'll extend that 550,000 miles in ways that ensure not only that Midway itself is protected, that the entire ecosystem will be able to generate the kind of biodiversity that allows us to study it, research and understand our oceans better than we ever have before."

+The President was also planning to snorkel off the coast of the atoll, according to a pool report.

-While he's there, Obama is set to "interact directly" with some of the wildlife, according to his top climate adviser Brian Deese, though he didn't specify what that might entail
+Obama was going to "interact directly" with some of the wildlife, according to his top climate adviser Brian Deese, though he didn't specify what that might entail.

 Two-dozen bird species, including the black-footed albatross and red-footed booby, occupy the island, as well as dozens of coral reef-dwelling fish in the surrounding water.